 As a parent, you’re always looking for ways to keep your baby safely entertained while you fold laundry or make dinner.
 Baby activity centers with lights, sounds, and strategically placed toys provide the security parents want with the entertainment and independence babies need.

-Some baby activity centers have a seat that doubles as a jumper, while others convert into a walker or play table for use as your child gets older.
+Some baby activity centers have a seat that doubles as a jumper, while others convert into a play table for use as your child gets older.
 You can find models with everything from music and lights to smartphone holders and removable toys.
 There are many options on the market, so finding the right one for you and your baby might seem a bit overwhelming.

 You’ve come to the right place.
 We at BestReviews have provided this shopping guide with an overview of the types of baby activity centers available, as well as the features that might make a difference to you.